cwhitehouse/vivere.docs/src/documentation/event-directives.md

 When the `prevent` modifier is applied, `preventDefault()` is automatically invoked on the event object returned by the listener.

+`delay`

+When the `delay` modifier is applied, the event handler is invoked after a `setTimeout(HANDLER, 0)`.
+This delay allows any other event handlers to resolve before this handler is invoked.

+This can be particularly helpful for dealing with `click.outside` events, where we might want to not handle clicks outside a modal until we're sure the modal is visible.

 ## Click Events

 `outside`